A Letter from the Owners:

 Restoring the majestic buffalo to the land of their ancestors soon became a calling for us, something much bigger than ourselves.
 After gathering some initial research and insight from other bison ranchers, we purchased 13 youngsters to begin our herd.
 The joy we felt was immeasurable and grew each day as they matured.
 We strove to understand their ways and were ever mindful of opportunities to improve the young herd’s experience of a ranch setting.

 Working hand-in-hand with the Missouri Department of Conservation, we set up a rotational grazing program on our 330 acres.
 This allows the buffalo to have fresh grass on a regular basis while giving grazed pastures a chance to recover.
-Our buffalo have positively loved the arrangement.
-They have become quite adept at standing by the gate to a new pasture when they’ve had enough of the current one.
+Our buffalo, now numbering around 100, have positively loved the arrangement.
+They have become quite adept at standing by the gate when they’re ready to move to the next pasture.
 Once we open the gate, they stampede into the new field, running in circles, prancing and kicking up their heels.
-From the massive bulls to the matriarchs to the littlest calves, they all partake in celebrating their weekly “mini-migration.”
+From the massive bulls and matriarchs to the littlest calves, they all partake in celebrating their weekly “mini-migration.”

-All the while, we have never tired of sharing the beauty and wonderment of our home with family and friends.
+We never tire of sharing the beauty and wonderment of our home with family and friends.
 Repeatedly, we were told of our land’s perfect suitability for weddings.
 Michael and I are private people by nature and were at first hesitant to embrace the idea.
-As time drew on, though, we began seeing a priceless opportunity to share our experience with the public in a meaningful and sacred way.
+As time drew on, though, we warmed to the idea of sharing our land with the public in a meaningful and sacred way.
 What could be more appropriate than sharing the land we love with those wishing to express their love for one another?

 And thus, The Roosevelt was born, named for President Theodore Roosevelt, the man responsible for preventing the extinction of the American Bison.
 Naturally, it was important for us to remain sensitive to the environment and to keep our carbon footprint at a minimum.
 LED lighting is ubiquitous throughout the property as are all the high-efficiency technologies we could access.
 We implemented a property-wide recycling program and diligently haul recyclables to the closest collection center some 30 miles away.
 Michael’s grand dream is to introduce solar, something we hope to install in the near future.
 Around the building, the landscaping is dominated by native perennials to encourage pollinators like hummingbirds, honeybees, and butterflies to make their home at the ranch.